tlswg/tls13-spec/draft-ietf-tls-tls13.md

   as a single primitive.
 It is possible to have AEAD algorithms which do not provide any confidentiality and
-  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use in the initial handshake).
+  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for only use in the initial handshake.
 This specification includes the key size of this algorithm and the lengths of explicit and implicit initialization vectors (or nonces).